 Now we all know that in many countries, asking someone’s age can be a bit of a sensitive subject.
 If someone volunteers his or her age, that’s OK.
 But usually it’s a question that’s asked with some degree of caution.
 In China, it’s quite common for people be they friends or stranger to ask your age and it’s not considered impolite in the slightest*2.
 If you’re in China, you might also get asked what your Chinese zodiac animal is.
 This question is a less direct way of asking someone’s age.
 Now because the Chinese zodiac cycles every twelve years, it’s possible to figure out someone’s age based on his or her corresponding zodiac sign.

-If someone says you’ve got fatter what they are really saying is you are great you look well rested, happy and healthy.
-So the kids are called little fatty 小胖子 you can think of it is meaning little healthy.
-Now if someone says you look thin, they are expressing concern over how hard you’re working how you might not be getting enough sleep and so on, and so on.
-So in China talking about someone’s weight can be reviewed as an indirect way of inquiring about or commenting on someone’s overall state of health.
+If someone says you’ve got fatter what they are really saying is that you are great you look well rested, happy and healthy.
+So the kids are called little fatty 小胖子, you can think of it is meaning little healthy.
+Now if someone says you look thin, they are expressing concern over how hard you’re working.
+How you might not be getting enough sleep, and so on, and so on.
+So in China, talking about someone’s weight can be viewed as an indirect way of inquiring about or commenting on someone’s overall state of health.
 And the fatter, the better.

 All right everyone it’s time to switch gears.
 Let’s now move from our cultural discussion to our discussion on today’s language points, so let’s take a look at what they are.

 多. when 多 is used in a question, it’s asking about a degree or an amount. 多大 how big or how old. 多高. 高 means high or tall, so 多高 is how high or how tall. 多远. 远 means far so 多远 is how far.
 As your vocabularies grow, you will be able to add 多 to a lot of the words you learn.
 Just remember, that when you use 多 in a question, it implies degree or amounts.
 Let’s look at some more examples.